Binary dynamics from spin1-spin2 coupling at fourth post-Newtonian order

 \section{Conclusions}

 In this paper, we calculated the NNLO spin1-spin2 potential for a binary of compact spinning objects at the 4PN order.
 Such high PN orders are required for the successful detection of gravitational radiation.
 We have performed the calculation using the EFT approach and in terms of the NRG fields.
 Here, we first demonstrate the ability of the EFT approach to go beyond the NLO in PN corrections of spin effects.
-The NNLO spin1-spin2 interaction sector includes contributions from 51 diagrams, of which 45 are pure spin1-spin2 diagrams, while a further 6 arise from other sectors, but contribute through the LO spin EOM, that should be taken into account here for the first time.
-Thus, we first encounter here diagrams, that are not pure spin1-spin2 diagrams, but still contribute to the interaction.
-39 new diagrams appeared here, while 6 others contained new ingredients.
+The NNLO spin1-spin2 interaction sector includes contributions from 56 diagrams, of which 47 are pure spin1-spin2 diagrams, while a further 9 arise from other sectors, but contribute through the LO spin EOM, that should be taken into account here for the first time, and/or from their SSC dependent parts.
+Thus, we encounter here several diagrams, that are not pure spin1-spin2 diagrams, but still contribute to the interaction.
+As for the pure spin1-spin2 diagrams 41 new diagrams appeared here, while 6 others contained new ingredients.